-Barnabas was closely associated with Paul the Apostle, according to the Acts of the Apostles.
-Barnabas was Paul’s sponsor.
-After his dramatic conversion, Paul preached in Damascus, but he was forced out of the city and went to Jerusalem where the disciples of Jesus received him warily.
+Barnabas was an associate of Paul the Apostle.
+In fact, he was Paul’s sponsor.
+After his dramatic conversion, Paul preached in Damascus, but forced out of the city he went to Jerusalem.
+There the disciples of Jesus received him warily.
 They “were all afraid of Paul” because he persecuted the followers of Jesus.
-Barnabas believed in him and “took charge of him and brought him to the apostles.”
+But Barnabas believed in him and “took charge of him and brought him to the apostles.”
 (Acts 9, 26-30)

-Later, as great numbers came to believe in Antioch, the Jerusalem church sent Barnabas there and, convinced that the Spirit was at work, he went to Tarsus to get Paul.
-Together they spent a whole year and taught a large number of people.
+Later, as great numbers came to believe in Antioch, Barnabas was sent there by the Jerusalem church.
+Convinced the Spirit was at work, Barnabas went to Tarsus to get Paul.
+Together they spent a whole year teaching a large number of people.
 (Act 11, 26)

 A dispute arose between them: “After some time, Paul said to Barnabas, ‘Come, let us make a return visit to see how the brothers are getting on in all the cities where we proclaimed the word of the Lord.’
-Barnabas wanted to take with them also John, who was called Mark, but Paul insisted that they should not take with them someone who had deserted them at Pamphylia and who had not continued with them in their work.
+Barnabas wanted to take along John Mark, but Paul refused to take him, because he deserted them at Pamphylia.
 So sharp was their disagreement that they separated.
-Barnabas took Mark and sailed to Cyprus.
-But Paul chose Silas and departed after being commended by the brothers to the grace of the Lord.
-He traveled through Syria and Cilicia bringing strength to the churches.”
+Barnabas took John Mark and sailed to Cyprus.
+But Paul chose Silas and traveled through Syria and Cilicia “bringing strength to the churches.”
 Acts 15, 36-41

-Why the “sharp disagreement?”
-Two strong personalities at odds?
+Why “sharp disagreement?”
+Two strong personalities can’t get along?
 Paul’s vision against Barnabas’ vision?
 A clash like this reminds us that God’s plan advances even as humans disagree.

 I find it strange, though, that Paul never mentions Barnabas in his later descriptions of his work.
 Barnabas, humanly speaking, got him his start.